yolken/yolken-blog/site/_posts/2020-12-25-phd-to-tech.md

 things, updating existing things, fixing problems in existing things, and/or managing people doing any of the previous.

-In addition to being the most hands-on of the ladder choices, engineering is typically also the intellectual core of a tech company and as a result is where important decisions are made, where upper management is drawn from, etc.
+In addition to being the most hands-on of the ladder choices, engineering is also the intellectual core of a tech company.
+As a result, it's often the "power center" where decisions are made and upper management is drawn from.
+This is not always the case, though- at a few tech companies, it's product or design that runs the show.

 The downside of engineering, particularly at larger companies, is that you're typically focused on a very narrow slice of the company's technology.
 This gets better as you become more senior,